 - a.
-In 2020, the Company will provide quarterly reports to the EERMC, the Division, OER, the TWG, and the PUC on the most currently available program performance for both natural gas and electric efficiency programs.
-These reports will include a comparison of budgets and goals by program to actual expenses and savings on a year-to-date basis, and a status report on revolving loan funds.
+In 2020, the Company will provide quarterly reports to the EERMC, the Division, OER, the CollaborativeTWG, and the PUC on the most currently available program performance for both natural gas and electric efficiency programs-.
+These reports will include a comparison of budgets and goals by program to actual expenses and savings on a year-to-date basis, and a status report on revolving loan funds-.
 The Company will also coordinate reporting of loan funds with the Rhode Island Infrastructure Bank.
 The reports will also include a brief summary of program progress and will highlight issues by sector for EERMC, Division, OER, and Technical Working Group attention.
-Within the C&I sector, there will be separate highlighting of large and small customer program progress and issues.
-Beginning in the second quarter, the quarterly reports also include a forecast of expected results. - b.
-In 2020, for months during which quarterly reports are not produced, the Company will provide to the EERMC, the Division, and the TWG monthly summaries of year-to-date spending and savings and results by sector.
+Within the C&I sector, there will be separate highlighting of large and small customer program progress and issues-Beginning in the second quarter, the quarterly reports also include a forecast of expected results. - b.
+In 2020, for months during which quarterly reports are not produced, the Company will provide to the EERMC, the Division, and the Collaborative-TWG monthly summaries of year-to-date spending and savings and results by sector. - c.
+The Company will provide to the Parties and file with the PUC its 2020 Year-End Report no later than May 1, 2021-.
+This report will include achieved natural gas and electric energy savings in 2020 and earned incentives for 2020-. - d.
+The Company will provide the Parties with a summary of evaluation results obtained since October 1, 2016, including a description of the impact of those results in planning the Company's 2020 programs, in the Plan to be filed by October 15, 2019.